KNOWLDGE/programming-language-list/Contribute.md

 # Contribute

 ## Contributing
-If you are intrested in adding a Programming Language click [here](https://github.com/Maniacxxx/programming-language-list/blob/main/Language-Criteria.md).
+If you are intrested in adding a Programming Language click [here](https://github.com/Maniacxxx/programming-language-list/blob/main/Language-Criteria.md) for the requirements.

 ## Translator